hugosilva2901/-rcomp-22-23-db-g5/doc/sprint2/review.md

 ## 2.1.
 1211148 - Structured cable design for building A, including the campus backbone ##
 ### Totally implemented with issues ###

-* The internet connection is not working properly.
+* The internet connection is not working properly: in building A, Pc's and Laptops can send data to the ISP router, however
+* the ISP router cannot send data to the Pc's and Laptops.
+Pc's and Laptops from other buildings cannot send or receice data
+* from the ISP router at all.

 ## 2.2 1221693 - Structured cable design for building B ##
 ### Totally implemented with no issues ###